 You may hear Market Square referred to as El Mercado.
 El Mercado is Spanish and translates to the market, and refers to one of the original buildings on the north side of the square.

-The largest Mexican market in the country, and the home of the famous restaurant La Margarita (they invented the fajita), this is another iconic destination for those seeking to explore San Antonio.
+The largest Mexican market in the country and the home of the famous restaurant La Margarita, (they invented the fajita), this is another iconic destination for those seeking to explore San Antonio.
 The best times to visit and avoid the crowds are weekdays and early morning on weekends.
+However, it’s also the perfect place to enjoy a Mexican style happy hour.

-Colorful and lively, the market is a fun place to listen to music, shop for Mexican imports, and enjoy cultural events.
+Colorful and lively, El Mercado is a fun place to listen to music, shop for Mexican imports, and enjoy cultural events.
 Locals say Market Square is like a trip across the border.

 O’Henry House